If you’re looking for things to do in Savannah, I’d say Colonial Park Cemetery is definitely worth a stroll.

 Boy, is it!

 Many claim it’s one of the most haunted places in Savannah.

-During the time it was in use, there were thousands of bodies buried in Colonial Park Cemetery.
-Trust me…I’ve seen the map!
+During the time it was in use, there were thousands of bodies buried in Colonial Park Cemetery, but there sure aren’t that many headstones there today.

 Many of the headstones have been intentionally desecrated, broken, or stolen over time, and bodies have even been removed from their tombs.